Akpevwe11/100-Days-of-leetcode/Day5/README.md

 ## Solution

-To solve the Majority Element problem, we need to find the element in the array that appears more than Ln/2_| times, where `n` is the size of the array.
+To solve the Majority Element problem, we need to find the element in the array that appears more than n /2times, where `n` is the size of the array.
 One efficient approach to solve this problem is
 **Boyer-Moore Voting Algotithem** which operates on `O(n)` time and `O(1)` space.

 ### Steps for the Boyer-Moore Voting Algorithm: